xitu/gold-miner/article/2021/android-startup-tip-dont-use-kotlin-coroutines.md

 # Android App Startup Tip: Don’t Use Kotlin Coroutines

-**I’ve retracted the conclusion reached in this article.
-The measurements were made on a debuggable app and differ surprisingly from production performance: [Don’t Run Benchmarks on a Debuggable Android App (Like I Did)](https://medium.com/specto/dont-run-benchmarks-on-a-debuggable-android-app-like-i-did-34d95331cabb)**
+> I’ve retracted the conclusion reached in this article.
+The measurements were made on a debuggable app and differ surprisingly from production performance: [Don’t Run Benchmarks on a Debuggable Android App (Like I Did)](https://medium.com/specto/dont-run-benchmarks-on-a-debuggable-android-app-like-i-did-34d95331cabb)

----

 Did you know that there is a significant initialization cost to Kotlin coroutines?
 Well, maybe not significant in all cases, but when it comes to app startup, every millisecond boost is worth taking.
 I found that simply launching the first coroutine can take over 100ms. 😱